In our weekly group classes, we teach linear-style salsa on 1. In private lessons, we also offer New York-style salsa on 2, bachata, and merengue.

 It’s no problem!
 You just pick up at the level where you left off.
 There will always be a class at your level.
 If you have been gone for an extended period, you may want to go back and review to refresh your memory.

-You don’t have to start in the beginner level if you already have experience dancing NY- or LA-style salsa.
+You don’t have to start in the Intro level if you already have experience dancing NY- or LA-style salsa.
 We can evaluate you before your first class to determine which level you belong in.
-For people who dance salsa but have never taken classes before (“street” dancers) or only have experience with casino-rueda style, you should start in the beginner class.
+For people who already dance salsa but have never taken classes before (“street” dancers) or only have experience with other styles, you should start in the Intro level.

 Yes, we have a syllabus that we follow for our salsa classes.
 Copies of the syllabus are available in every class.

-No. We do offer packages of classes (Monday drop-in classes only) at a discount (5 classes for $45, or 10 classes for $80), but you can always pay as you go.
+No. We do offer packages of classes (valid for Monday drop-in classes only) at a discount (5 classes for $45, or 10 classes for $80), but you can always pay as you go.